Hiking the Kulanaʻahane Trail to the Moanalua Saddle on Oʻahu, Hawaiʻi

 This section of the Kamananui Valley Road is notorious for being very muddy, and that’s why there are a number of side trails through the trees that people have made, as this section never seems to dry out.

-At about 2.9 miles (4.7 km) of hiking up the Moanalua Valley Trail, the Kulanaʻahane Trail splits off the Kamananui Valley Road on the left-hand side.
+After about 2.9 miles (4.7 km) on the Moanalua Valley Trail, the Kulanaʻahane Trail splits from Kamananui Valley Road on the left-hand side.

 Go Left